Advanced Diploma Of Alexander Technique Teaching

 Trainees also have the option of undertaking this Diploma

 The training focuses primarily on the development of core Alexander Technique teaching skills.
 Trainees undergo a process of ongoing assessment of their ability to apply the technique firstly to themselves, and then on their ability to continue to apply the technique to themselves as they work on others.
 There are also a number of written assignments which need to be completed, but the main emphasis of the course is on the practical skills.
-On successful completion of this first three year trainees will receive an AUSTAT accredited certificate While most students are ready to gain this certificate at the end of three years, the school does not guarantee this and may require trainees to come for further training.
+On successful completion of 1600 hours of training over a minimum of three years, trainees will receive an AUSTAT accredited certificate While most students who attend full time are ready to gain this certificate at the end of three years, the school does not guarantee this and may require trainees to come for further training.
 The school also has an AUSTAT appointed moderator visiting the school.
 She/he will meet up with each trainee individually and in small groups once a year Trainees will get feedback from their moderator who will also advise the director on assessment decisions.

 In the first year students focus primarily on developing an awareness of their own patterns use.